Pray for us. 3:1-5

 We feel very vulnerable when the support of our parents is taken away from us.
 We feel alone, deserted even.
 I think that's the way we feel when we lose the cosy feeling that God is there fixing everything up for us.
 All of a sudden we are no longer dependent, but independent.
 We are masters of our own destiny and facing the rush of circumstance alone.
 Very vulnerable indeed.

 In our passage for study Paul covers a number of points of prayer for himself and for the Thessalonians.
-They are worth looking at because they provide some guidelines on prayer which are according to the will of God.
-Here are some prayer points we can use and rely on 100%.
-These are things we can ask for and be sure of getting.
+They are worth looking at because they provide some guidelines on prayer which is according to the will of God, prayers that will be answered yes.

 The indwelling Spirit of Christ intends to mould our character into the image of Christ - to shape God's character of love in our inner beings.
 Paul prays for his readers that they may experience the reality of God's love in their lives.
 This we can pray for believing.

 Paul asks that the total being of his readers persevere in the Christian life.
 He asks this of the Lord of the universe and so their keeping on is through Christ, not their own effort.
 In Christ they will persevere.
 This we can pray for believing.

 1. List the prayer points contained in this passage and discuss the relevance of each for discipleship today.

 2. Some of the prayer points are backed up by propositional truths in the form of promises from God.
 Examine the passage and see if you can identify some.

 3. What has this passage got to say on the issue of evangelism?

 Lectionary Bible Studies and Sermons